-Are living walls noisy?
+Are living green walls noisy?

 Any audible sound only lasts a few minutes a day, but nothing anywhere near what you would describe as disruptive or intruding.

-Does Living walls increase relative humidity?
+Do Living walls increase relative humidity?

 Again, we only run a few litres of water through the wall each day.
 Any residual moisture that you sense when sitting near the wall only adds to the experience of living surrounded by a lush tropical forest.
 Ambient humidity has not been a problem in our 12 years of building living walls.